 Optical fibers offer THz of signal bandwidth, which is much more than current lasers, modulators, photo detectors or broadband electronic ICs can achieve.
 Hence the opto-electronic and electronic circuits usually come as the major bottleneck in optical communication systems.
 The design of extreme broadband electro-optical transmitters and receivers is challenging in terms of precise modelling of high-frequency passive and active devices, circuit topologies, high-frequency assembly, and packaging.
-Usually a co-design approach comprising electronic circuit design and simulation, optical device modeling, and high-frequency and passives simulation is required to achieve the desired results and mitigate unwanted parasitic effects.
+A co-design approach comprising electronic circuit design and simulation, optical device modeling, and high-frequency and passives simulation is required to achieve optimal results and mitigate unwanted parasitic effects.
 We have investigated and realized a broad range of laser and Mach-Zehnder-Modulator driver ICs, transimpedance amplifiers, as well as fast data converters and clock and data recovery ICs for optical communication links from 10 to over 100 Gbit/s.
+In 2018 we realized an optical receiver with record data rate in silicon photonics technology, achieving 128 Gb/s which was published on Optical Fiber Conference (OFC) in San Diego.